 3. Technology that fosters agility

 Agile project management focuses on breaking down complex projects into more manageable tasks to be tackled in short iterations.
 Teams that implement the agile project management strategy will perform more efficiently, adapt to evolving project requirements, and refine their workflow.
 It is therefore essential to use a technology that:

 Allows for multiple users: In a digital-oriented world, a multi-user solution is a must.
 Such software enables a team from across the globe to work on the same projects simultaneously and autonomously, resulting in performance and efficiency increase.

 Facilitates team collaboration: The main idea behind the agile methodology is tasks breakdown.
 The adopted software must account for this hierarchy while providing all team members with an overall project progress insight.

-For example, within the same MMM project, we can find different sessions dedicated for the modeling of different regions or products.
+For example, within the same Marketing Mix Modeling project, we can find different sessions dedicated for the modeling of different regions or products.
 Team efforts can also easily come together to move straight from modeling to result assessing and reporting.

 Merges Outcome: Results merging is among the baffling problems that entail a high risk in any project.
 Imagine two project sessions built using different approaches and different lists of variables.
 It would certainly be a challenge to merge these sessions together.
 Managers usually dread this task due to its delicacy.
 Assembling different parts to make a whole completed project may result in inaccuracies and errors if not done properly.
 Consequently, appropriate tools must be used to ensure a rapid full-proof merge of the different sub and main tasks.